 What I Love About the KonMari Method

-Regardless of all of these potential “problems” with the KonMari method, I do think that it is a great starting point no matter what your decluttering end goals.
+Regardless of all of these potential “problems” with the KonMari method, I think that it is a great starting point no matter what your decluttering end goals are.

 If your goal is to just have less stuff and make some more space in your home, the KonMari method can help with that.